The Awakening That Is Possible – Vipassana Teachers Confront Climate Change

 Clearly teachers don’t have all the answers, and it may not be every teacher’s calling to pick this up.
 And yet there are many who feel that it is a sacred duty, to keep exploring within themselves and their sangha’s, and for some beyond their sanghas, the ways the mind and the world co-arise, to see the ways climate suffering arises, that the causes for this lay in our human heart, to realise the end of perpetuating the cyclic chain of harmful causes and effects, and to walk that path together.

+A chief outcome of this meeting was the development of the International Dharma Teachers Statement on Climate Change, signed by over 500 teachers and thousands of practitioners around the world.
 The teachers formed specific subgroups to follow through on the meeting and have asked our community to support these efforts:

 - Sharing the Dharma of Climate Change